-Pancreatic Cancer: An uncommon disease with few therapeutic options
+Pancreatic Cancer: A disease with few therapeutic options

-According to Globocan 2018 estimates, Pancreatic Cancer representes 2.5% of all cancer cases.
+According to Globocan 2018 estimates, pancreatic cancer representes 2.5% of all cancer cases.
 This disease usually causes no symptom early on, often resulting in death within a relatively short period of time.
 The causes and risk factors for this cancer are multiple.
 Since the chances of survival are low, treatments are generally aimed at slowing the development of the tumour.
-Progress are expected in the earlier detection of this cancer and in the development of new treatments or new therapeutic approaches.
+Progress are expected in the early detection of this cancer, in the development of new treatments or new therapeutic approaches.
 Thus, Acobiom’s Gemcitest is the first predictive diagnostic of patient response to one of the therapies available in the treatment of pancreatic cancer.

 About the Pancreas